tshepang/sbg/README.md

 generate [warp] boilerplate, together with the [reqwest] code which generates it (which also exists, but is also not public).

+## Would be nice to fix

+- check "type" actually has valid Rust types
+- check "name" does not have spaces
+- disallow having both "args" and "nested" (results in build failure), or support it (which would be useful for subcommands that share some options)
+- when "type" is not specified, assume bool
+- ensure no args have same name (results in build failure)
+- support > 1 positional args

 ## Installation

 Assuming you have the [Rust toolchain installed][install]):